ChloeL-E/msp2/README.md

     -    #### First Time Visitor Goals

-    * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    * As a First Time Visitor, I want to

-      1. Upon arrival to webpage, the user is greeted with a clean, clear navigation bar with easily identifiable links to each page.
-      2. The navigation bar is designed so that it is always visible at the top of the page so that the user can easily navigate to another part of the site.
-      3. A 404 error page has been created if, for any reason, a page is not able to load.
-From this, the user will be able to quickly navigate back to the webpage to continue their enjoyment of the website.
+      1.

-    * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the spa.
+    * As a First Time Visitor, I want

-      1. The spas' name stands alone to the left of the navigation bar, making it clear and stand out.
-The hero image provides a visual, to let the use understand that it is immediately clear that they are visiting a spa website.
+      1.

-    * As a First Time Visitor, I want to understand what treatments and facilities are offered by the spa and find out the purpose, duration of treamtment and cost of each.
+    * As a First Time Visitor, I want to

       1. The navigation bar has a clean and clear link to the Treatments page.
       2. The user can also access the Treatments page by following the link within the 'Quick Links' section of the Footer